HL7/davinci-alerts/source/pages/guidance.md

 #### GraphDefinition

-All elements in the Da Vinci Notification GraphDefinition have a [MustSupport flag].
+All elements in the Da Vinci Notification GraphDefinition have a [Da Vinci Notifications Must Support Extension].
 Systems claiming to conform to a GraphDefinition must "support" the link as defined below:

 ##### This guide adopts the following definitions of Must Support for all *direct* transactions between the Sender and Recipient or Intermediary
 {:.no_toc}